Homeyra: Other people's views

 Gholam-Hossein Banan described Homeyra's voice as heavenly and magical, and believed that a voice like Homeyra's voice would not appear for another century.

 Ali Tajvidi has described Homeyra's voice as rare, which is in the alto range and has soprano potential in the full range.

 Parviz Yahaghi: Homeyra's voice can only be compared to Umm Kulthum's voice in her youth.

 Jahanbakhsh Pazouki: Homeyra is a single star in the sky of Iranian art whose light has reached all artists.

 Mohammad Heydari: Homeyra and Golpa created a revolution in Iranian traditional music.

 Akbar Golpayegani: Homeyra is sun of the Iranian music sky.

 Hassan Shamaizadeh: Homeyra's voice is beyond the level of the Middle East, and her vibrations voice are unparalleled.

-Babak Radmanesh: Homeyra's voice is a musk that has perfumed the Iranian music scene and is one of the exceptional voices that sometimes it takes centuries to witness such a voice, fortunately this voice has appeared in our time.